SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 -------------------

-If :confval:`rc.readEventTypeFromBNA` is active, the event type is read from the header of the.
-Use a key-value pair in double quotes to specify the type where the key is "eventType" and the type is the value.
+If :confval:`rc.readEventTypeFromBNA` is active, the event type is read from the header of the feature.
+Use a key-value pair in double quotes to specify the type where the key is "eventType" and the value is the event type.
 Key and value are separated by ":".

 Example BNA file: